 Don’t raise your arms above breast level for 10 days.
 And don’t lift, push, or pull anything heavier than 10 pounds for at least 7 days.

-Don’t drive until you are no longer taking prescription pain medication and your doctor says it’s okay.
+Don’t drive until you are no longer taking prescription pain medicine and your doctor says it’s OK.
 When riding in a car, carefully position the seatbelt so that it doesn’t compress your breasts.

 Be aware that breast swelling may last for 3 to 5 weeks.
 If advised by your doctor, use a cold pack wrapped in a thin towel to relieve discomfort and control swelling.
 It’s important not to leave the cold pack on for too long, or your skin could be damaged.
 Put the pack over your bandages for no more than 20 minutes at a time.
 Then, leave it off for at least 20 minutes.
 Repeat this as often as needed during waking hours until swelling starts to improve.
 Don’t fall asleep with the cold pack on.
 If you’re not sure how to safely use the cold pack, ask your doctor.